 How important is the “wife” in the choice of the boat?

 Very funny and insightful question.
-The wife often is THE most important decision maker today versus ten years ago.
+The wife often is THE most important decision-maker today versus ten years ago.
 The yacht designers keenly recognized this over the past ten years and have incorporated changes, features and benefits that are particularly aimed at that target market.
-I have had several sales in the past few years where the “wife” is not only the decision maker but often the most skilled sailor.
+I have had several sales in the past few years where the “wife” is not only the decision-maker but often the most skilled sailor.
 Very refreshing and nice to see.
 This is also one reason why I am continuously looking for female sales brokers/salespersons.
 We need more of them and there is a big opportunity in this regard.
 Ask them to call me!

-What is for you the ideal boat?
+What is the ideal boat for Glenn Walters?

 I am asked that question very often and it usually takes a long response.
 First and foremost, every boat is a result of many compromises.
 One’s intended use is a key question that I ask of clients to gain insight into what is their ideal boat today.
 Performance, size, comfort, ease of use, sea-kindliness, budget, aesthetics, ocean versus coastal cruising, etc all are factors for anyone’s ideal boat.
 However, my favorite boat has been an ABLE 50, often called an APOGEE 50.
 No longer built, but to me a wonderful blend of excellence, but especially suited for my particular desired use.